COVID-19 pandemic in Aruba: March 2020

 13 March 2020 - Prime Minister Evelyn Wever-Croes announced the first two confirmed cases of coronavirus on the island.
 As a result, the country restricted entry of all individuals coming from Europe via air and seaports – starting on March 15 and in effect until 31 March – with the exception of those who are Aruban citizens.
 They also suspended public and private school classes for the week of 16 March, as well as all large-scale public gatherings.

 15 March 2020 - At approximately 8pm AST, Aruba's Prime Minister Evelyn Wever-Croes announced that there would be a lockdown on all inbound international travel commencing at midnight of 16 March 2020 and ending 31 March 2020.
 An exception to this inbound travel lockdown would be granted to Aruba residents.
 A travel advisory would also be instituted for residents, advising against outbound travel at this time.
 To this date Aruba had two confirmed coronavirus cases.
-It is important to note that this lockdown does not apply to outbound travel for international travelers currently in Aruba – they will be able to take their return flight home.
+This lockdown does not apply to outbound travel for international travelers currently in Aruba – they will be able to take their return flight home.

 16 March 2020 - The third case of the coronavirus was reported, a doctor who recently travelled to New York for her vacation.
 She did not show any symptoms, but was tested, and the results of the test showed she was positive for the virus.

 17 March 2020 – Fourth case of coronavirus announced.
 The person who tested positive for the coronavirus is a tourist.

 20 March 2020 – Fifth case of coronavirus announced.
 The patient is an employee of the airport, who arrived back from New York, where he was on vacation.
 This was discovered a day after there was public protest over the lack of measures on the airport to protect employees against contagion.

 21 March 2020 – Three more cases have been announced, bringing the total to eight.
 It concerns two people from outside of Aruba (one from New York and one from Miami).
 The third case is possibly the first locally transmitted case.

 22 March 2020 – A ninth case is now known to be a CMB employee, who had returned from travel to the USA.
 He has been to work only a relatively short time and has had no contact with customers.
 CMB has now closed the branch until further notice.

 23 March 2020 – Again three more cases have been announced.
 They are two locally transmitted cases, and one brought to Aruba from Colombia.

 24 March 2020 – Five new cases are reported, bringing the total to 17 now.
 Though this looks like a big jump the testing has been increased from 20 persons to 40 per day.
 Of these 5 cases, three are locally transmitted.

 25 March 2020 – Only two new cases are reported, totaling 19.
 It's possible this is the effect of the drastic measures that were taken earlier this month, such as the ongoing curfew.
 It concerns one imported case from Colombia, and one locally transmitted case.